DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 }
 ```

-## How to confirm, view and update partnerships
+## Confirm, view and update partnerships

 {inset-text}The following endpoints are only available for systems integrated with API v3 onwards.
 They will not return data for API v1 or v2.{/inset-text}